LiamG2/Sligo-Weather-Report/README.md

 ## Description

 Currently scrapes data from met.ie - which unfortunately does not provide short, text-only weather reports for individual towns.
-Sligo sits on the border between two provinces, Connaught and Ulster, so for now
+Sligo sits on the border between two provinces, Connaught and Ulster, so for now I'll leave it as is, showing the most up-to-date reports for those two provinces.

 <!---